pennmem/CMLWorkshop/README.md

 whole time, you may need to log out and log back in again to see this change take effect.

+To access the data for this workshop outside of Rhino, contact kahana-sysadmin@sas.upenn.edu

 ## Getting the CMLWorkshop JupyterLab notes

 In a terminal in the location where you would like to download the workshop